rico-77/Enterprise-Home-Lab/README.md

 📧**MailHog**: MailHog is a lightweight email testing tool that acts as a fake SMTP server.
 It captures all outgoing emails sent by applications, without delivering them to real inboxes.
 You can inspect emails via a web interface or API. ( Set on Linux /project-x-corp-svr )

+🐳 **Docker**: Docker is an open-source platform that lets you package, ship, and run applications inside containers.

+🔗 **RDP**: (Remote Desktop Protocol) is a network protocol that lets you remotely access and control another computer over a network.

+🔐 **OpenSSH**: OpenSSH is a free, open-source tool that lets you securely connect to and manage another computer over a network.

 **Offense**